remblock/REMChain-Automated-Bot/README.md

 # REMChain-Automated-Bot

-REMChain-Automated-Bot is a fully customisable script which monitors and manages your Guardians and Producer node.
+REMChain-Automated-Bot is a fully customisable script which can automatically manage your Guardian or Producer node.
 It also allows Guardians and Producers the flexibility to choose whether to have their votes, claims and even a percentage of their claimed rewards restaked or transfered out automatically every 24 hours.
-Furthermore it also has a built in monitor which monitors and alerts you whenever your node faces issues within the set intervals.

 <br>